Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-breakable-toy-1/index.md

 - Project Planning for this week Assignment
 - React revisited

 Before receiving my assignment, I continued to explore topics in Skiena's "Algorithm Design".
 One blocker that had previously held me back from reading the book was the mental exhaustion that came with feeling like I needed to read the book from cover to cover.
-This time, I approached the book as a reference guide and went straight into a data structure that was essential for my previous assignment: *hashing*.
+This time, I approached the book as a reference guide and went straight into a data structure that was important for my previous assignment: *hashing*.

 # Hashing
 Hash tables are a very practical way to maintain dictionaries, offering a nice constant time (or amortized constant time) for inserting, deleting, and searching items.
 They can be used to represent sets and maps (or dictionaries) with fast lookup.
 The `hash` is actually a function maps keys to integers, which represent the index of an array.